Project-MONAI/monai-deploy-workflow-manager/deploy/helm/README.md

 Easy, right?

-> :Hint: If you look at the yaml file, you will notice that we setting the container image and the tag name to pull.
+> :bulb: If you look at the yaml file, you will notice that we setting the container image and the tag name to pull.
 We are using the devel image from the github registry.
 You may want to change that and use a more stable release for production environments and even pull t hem from a private container registry.

-> :Hint: In the yaml file, you will see that there are the secrets for mongodb and minio.
+> :bulbt: In the yaml file, you will see that there are the secrets for mongodb and minio.
 In case you changed them earlier, you should change them as well in this yaml file.
 Not only the secrets, but also the endpoints.
 The endpoints are the name of the service in your kubernetes cluster.
 You can get this with `kubectl get services`.

-> :Hint: You can see in the yaml file that there is a specific syntax for the configuration environment variables.
+> :bulb: You can see in the yaml file that there is a specific syntax for the configuration environment variables.
 All configuration variables can be overwritten with environment variables in this yaml file.
 To see the list of variables, see the application.settings file in src/TaskManager/TaskManager .
 You will easily guess the syntax ;)

-> :Hint: You can see that we are setting the environment variables `ASPNETCORE_ENVIRONMENT` and `DOTNET_ENVIRONMENT` .
+> :waning: You can see that we are setting the environment variables `ASPNETCORE_ENVIRONMENT` and `DOTNET_ENVIRONMENT` .
 This is to enable debug messages and tooling.
 For production environments you should change that.